garybake/blog/content/2023_01_12_testing_pyspark_with_pytest.md

 WORKDIR /app/Project
 ```

-Here we use the official pyspark 3.3.1 docker base image, installs the pyspark and pytest libraries and creates the project folder.
+Here we use the official pyspark 3.3.1 docker base image.
+Then we install the pyspark and pytest libraries and create the project folder.

 <img src="images/pytest/spark-meme.jpeg" alt="spark meme" style="height: 270px;"/>

-You can use a dockerfile as part of your CI pipeline on with [bitbucket pipelines](https://bitbucket.org/product/features/pipelines) which boots the image, runs the tests and then clear it all out.
+You can use a dockerfile as part of your CI pipeline with [bitbucket pipelines](https://bitbucket.org/product/features/pipelines) which boots the image, runs the tests and then clears it all out.

 One important thing to take note is that you **need to match the versions in your test environment to your production environment** else your tests can be invalid.
 You need to find and match the versions of

  - Java
  - Spark
  - Python